Plein Air Sketchbook

 To get the threads nicely spaced, I used a drafting compass to punch a hole, and then rotated it, punched the next hole – repeat all the way around.

 Then, sewing was really easy.
-I just found a video on YouTube showing how to use a Leather Sewing Awl and I did that (I think it’s a lock stitch.)
+I just found a video on YouTube showing how to use a Leather Sewing Awl and I did that (I think its a lock stitch.)

 Then, I stuck in some watercolor paper, and viola!
 I have a refillable sketchbook.